anoshaahmed/anoshaahmed/README.md

 - ⚡ Fun facts about me: I immigrated to Canada from Pakistan just 8 years ago!
 I enjoy coding, and watching forensic psychology documentaries.

 ##
-When you want to help me improve my code or point out any mistakes, please **open an issue**, rather than creating a pull request :) Thanks, I appreciate you.
+Please **open an issue**, rather than creating a pull request :) Thanks, I appreciate you.

 <!--
 ### Hi there 👋